With $29M in funding, Isovalent launches its cloud-native networking and security platform – TechCrunch

 Isovalent, a startup that aims to bring networking into the cloud-native era, today announced that it has raised a $29 million Series A round led by Andreessen Horowitz and Google.
 In addition, the company today officially launched its Cilium Enterprise platform (which was in stealth until now) to help enterprises connect, observe and secure their applications.

-The open-source Cilium project is already seeing growing adoption, with Google choosing it for its new GKE dataplane, for example.
+The open-source Cilium project is already seeing growing adoption, with Google choosing it for its new GKE data plane, for example.
 Other users include Adobe, Capital One, Datadog and GitLab.
 Isovalent is following what is now the standard model for commercializing open-source projects by launching an enterprise version.

 The founding team of CEO Dan Wendlandt and CTO Thomas Graf has deep experience in working on the Linux kernel and building networking products.
 Graf spent 15 years working on the Linux kernel and created the Cilium open-source project, while Wendlandt worked on Open vSwitch at Nicira (and then VMware).